milesmcc/evalgen-poc/README.md

 Many.

 The primary challenge I see is generating a diverse set of situations that may elicit a violative response from the model.
-Even with different prompts and examples for the `generator` model, I empirically find that many of the generated situations are fairly similar: They often discuss similar topics and share a single style, tone, flow, etc. These situations also may not be (and likely won't!) be representative of the distribution of situations in which the model is deployed.
+Even with different prompts and examples for the `generator` model, I empirically find that many of the generated situations are fairly similar: They often discuss similar topics and share a single style, tone, flow, etc. These situations also may not (and likely won't!) be representative of the distribution of situations in which the model is deployed.

 It's necessarily the case that the generated evals will not provide full test coverage of every situation in which a model might violate a policy.
 The system can only generate evals for situations that it can "imagine" — and it is almost certainly insufficiently creative.
 This issue is inherent to model-written evaluations, but there are a few ways to mitigate (though not fully resolve) it: